 Preface

-This research was done for Dutch bank ING.
+This research was done for the Dutch bank ING.
 The original project aimed to find a solution regarding the communication issues between technical and non-technical teams inside the organization.
 For example, specifications ambiguity and misunderstanding.
-The project was called Fors and later on was renamed to Rebel.
-It was basically a DSL that parses itself into Alloy.
+The project was initially called Fors and later on was renamed Rebel.
+It was basically a domain specific language (DSL) that parses itself into Alloy.
 With Alloy it is possible to validate the model.

 Forgery actually aims to find a solution regarding faults in the process of the realization of the model.
 Forgery can use the output of Fors to support the realization.
 Together with Fors we may achieve two things: better specifications and better realization.

-To get a better understanding of this paper, I would recommend to read some manuals of Alloy.
+In order to better understand this paper, it is recommended to read some manuals of Alloy.

 3